wjorgensen/AptosPixel/cache/README.md

 }
 ```

-The cache listens for the following events:
+The system listens for the following events:
 - `PixelBoughtEvent`: When a pixel is purchased
 - `PixelUpdatedEvent`: When a pixel is updated

-All updates to the cache come directly from the blockchain, ensuring data consistency.
+All updates to the database come directly from the blockchain, ensuring data consistency.